Skip to main content

 How It's Built

-A HIPAA-compliant audio capture layer (device-side or web) sends encrypted audio to a transcription pipeline (ASR optimized for clinical speech, handling medical terminology).
-A clinical NLP layer segments the transcript into SOAP sections using a model fine-tuned on clinical conversations.
-An LLM generates the structured note draft using the transcript and relevant patient context pulled from the EHR via FHIR APIs.
-The note draft is returned to the clinician's device within seconds of the encounter ending.
-All infrastructure runs in BAA-covered cloud environments with encryption at rest and in transit, immutable audit logging, and no retention of audio beyond the transcription step.
+Audio captured device-side or via browser is sent encrypted to AWS Transcribe Medical, which handles clinical speech, accents, and medical terminology better than general-purpose ASR.
+A custom clinical NLP layer built in Python segments the transcript into SOAP sections using a model fine-tuned on real encounter data.
+Anthropic Claude then generates the structured note draft using the transcript plus patient context pulled from the EHR via FHIR R4 APIs, with the full pipeline orchestrated in LangGraph.
+All compute runs in BAA-covered AWS environments with encryption at rest and in transit, immutable audit logs in PostgreSQL, and audio deleted after transcription — no long-term recording retention.

 Projected Impact